hmignon/P13_mignon_helene/README.en.md

 ### Pull an existing image from DockerHub to run the app locally
 - Download and install [Docker](https://docs.docker.com/get-docker/)
-- Go to the Docker repository : https://hub.docker.com/r/mignonh/oc_lettings/tags
+- Go to the Docker repository: https://hub.docker.com/r/mignonh/oc_lettings/tags
 - Copy the tag you would like to use (preferably the most recent)
 - Use `docker run --rm -p 8080:8080 mignonh/oc_lettings:<image-tag>` command, replacing *image-tag* with the desired tag